Loch Lurgainn

 Loch Lurgainn is a large remote and deep freshwater loch with a crescent shape with its concave side turned to the south.
 It is located in the Coigach peninsula in Lochbroom, Wester Ross.
 Loch Lurgainn is located 8 miles north of Ullapool and two miles south of Loch Sionascaig and is 3.5 miles southeast of Enard Bay.
 The scenic qualities of Coigach, along with neighbouring Assynt, have led to the area being designated as the Assynt-Coigach National Scenic Area, one of 40 such areas in Scotland.
 The main settlement in the area, located directly to the north-west is Achiltibuie.

 Geography

 Loch Lurgainn is one of three lochs that extend on generally western direction and drains the loch in Enard Bay.
-The first of these is Loch Bad na h-Achlaise, a small lochan that drains into Loch Bad A' Ghaill in turn into the large Loch Osgaig, which drains through an unamed river into the small Garvie Bay.
+The first of these is Loch Bad na h-Achlaise, a small lochan that drains into Loch Bad a' Ghaill in turn into the large Loch Osgaig, which drains through an unnamed river into the small Garvie Bay.
 To the north of Loch Lurgainn is the large loch of Loch Sionascaig.